Kuala Lumpur: My home, it could be yours too!

 Flora & Fauna

-Going a little further, you can camp, picnic, jog and bike around the botanic gardens, waterfalls and nature trails managed by the Forest Research Institute Malaysia (FRIM).
+You can also camp, picnic, jog and bike around the botanic gardens, waterfalls and nature trails managed by the Forest Research Institute Malaysia (FRIM), located about 30-minutes away (by car).

 The Kota Damansara Community Forest Reserve is a remnant of lowland mixed dipterocarp rainforest of 800 acres.
 At one time threatened by plans for clearing and housing development, the forest endures today, as an island of green amidst the urban sprawl because of its many friends and supporters.